The Object of My Affection (novel)

-Plot summary
+Plot

 George Mullen is a 20-something openly gay man enrolled in the English literature graduate school program at Columbia University.
 Although somewhat good-looking, George has moderate self-esteem problems and deep commitment issues.
 The novel is told from his point of view.
 George begins dating Robert Joley, a handsome, 40-year-old literature professor at the college.
 Joley (George always refers to him by his last name) also has commitment issues, and George's relationship with him is poor.
 They attend a party where George meets Nina Borowski, a full-figured woman who counsels battered women and rape victims at a women's crisis center while striving for her Ph.D. in psychology.
 Joley tells Nina that George wants to move out, even though the men have not discussed this.
 Angry and hurt, George moves into Nina's Brooklyn apartment.
 George drops out of Columbia, and takes a job teaching kindergarten alongside Melissa, a trust-fund baby into alternative culture.

 George and Nina swiftly become best friends, and in time their friendship comes close to approximating romantic love.
 They have a mutual appreciation for junk food, and both of them are highly disorganized, somewhat lazy, and tend to hoard things.
 They both enjoy movies, and they impulsively take ballroom dancing lessons.
 Nina is dating Howard, a feminist and legal aid lawyer.

 The plot changes when Nina tells George that she is pregnant with Howard's child.
 Nina does not want to marry Howard, and asks George if he will raise the child with her.
 George agrees.
 Despite Nina's request that Howard remain unaware of the pregnancy for now, George unintentionally lets the secret out.
 After a few weeks, Nina begins to break up with Howard, who is devastated.
 Although a year has now passed since George and Joley dated, Joley contacts George and asks him to vacation at an inn in Vermont.
 George eagerly consents.

 During the trip to Vermont, Joley reveals that he did not get tenure at Columbia, and asks George to move with him to Seattle, Washington.
 At last, George sees Joley as more pathetic than sexually attractive or mature.
 At the inn, George meets Paul Schneider, a Jewish newspaper reporter in Vermont.
 They spend the night together, and George meets Paul's adopted Salvadoran son, Gabriel.
 Joley returns to New York without George, and never contacts him again.